-Over the last year, 55+ jobs were posted by companies in our region for professionals in this field.
-As a correctional officer, salaries start around $36,000 for entry-level positions.
+Over the last year, 70+ jobs were posted by companies in our region for professionals in this field.
+The median salary for a probation officer is $53,993 per year.
 (Source: EMSI Career Coach)

 Have you ever been curious about the criminal justice system and how it works?
 The American criminal justice system is charged with providing for public protection with equitable enforcement of statutory laws, protecting the rights of the citizenry, ensuring due process, and punishing offenders for violating criminal laws.
 The criminal justice system accomplishes these tasks through the direct interaction of its three primary components; law enforcement, the judicial system, and corrections.

 Through the Criminal Justice program, you will study topics within each of these three areas as they pertain to criminal and deviant behavior in our social world.
 Topics covered range from basic criminal justice terminology, court systems, theory, probation and parole, community corrections, juvenile justice, forensics, criminal investigation, U.S. Constitution, criminal procedure & law, ethics, deviance, and victimology.